FearlessTutor/Curriculum/Fundamentals.md

 - Set up your Github
 - How to use Git
 - Create a Github repository
+- Committing to Git is essentially PERMANENTLY available
 - Edit files, commit, & push

 Homework

 - Continue to explore the filesystem and write down notes about your findings, and save the notes with Git.

+## Miscellaneous (Ideas that need to be organized)

+- Overview of binary numbers
+  - This may come up as early as when setting up VBox